Etruria89/RTI_Final/02_Ass_II/README_II.md

 ### Content description

-The ROS package **final_assignment** here presented is to be intended as complementar to the 'gmapping' one, since all nodes herein are developed in a way that does not require any modification to be made to those ones.
+The ROS package **final_assignment** here presented is to be intended as complementary to the 'gmapping' one, since all nodes herein are developed in a way that does not require any modification to be made to those ones.
 The content of the package is the following:

 ![package_tree](images/final_tree_2.png)
 - **CMakeLists.txt:** the cmake file of the package;
 - **package.xml:** the XML file describing package requisites
-- **simulation_gmapping.launch:** tha is required for the definition of the robot and of the simulation environment it includes the creation of the simulation in **Gazebo** and its visualizarion in **rviz** with pretuned parameters.
+- **simulation_gmapping.launch:** that is required for the definition of the robot and of the simulation environment it includes the creation of the simulation in **Gazebo** and its visualizarion in **rviz** with pre-tuned parameters.
 	All the required setting for the simulation are stored in the **worlds**, **urdf**, **param** and **config** folders.